Hack (programming language)

-Hack is a programming language for the HipHop Virtual Machine (HHVM), created by Facebook as a dialect of PHP.
-The language implementation is open-source, licensed under the MIT License.
+Hack is a programming language for the HipHop Virtual Machine (HHVM), created by Meta (formerly Facebook) as a dialect of PHP.
+The language implementation is free and open-source software, licensed under an MIT License.

-Hack allows programmers to use both dynamic typing and static typing.
+Hack allows use of both dynamic typing and static typing.
 This kind of a type system is called gradual typing, which is also implemented in other programming languages such as ActionScript.
 Hack's type system allows types to be specified for function arguments, function return values, and class properties; however, types of local variables are always inferred and cannot be specified.

 History

 Hack was introduced on March 20, 2014.
-Before the announcement of the new programming language, Facebook had already implemented the code and tested it on a large portion of its web site.
+Before the announcement of the new language, Facebook had already implemented the code and tested it on a large part of its web site.

 Features

 Hack is designed to interoperate seamlessly with PHP, which is a widely used open-source scripting language that has a focus on web development and can be embedded into HTML.
-A majority of valid PHP scripts are also valid in Hack; however, numerous less frequently used PHP features and language constructs are not supported in Hack.
+A majority of valid PHP scripts are also valid in Hack; however, many less-often used PHP features and language constructs are unsupported in Hack.

 Hack extends the type hinting available in PHP 5 through the introduction of static typing, by adding new type hints (for example, for scalar types such as integer or string), as well as by extending the use of type hints (for example, for class properties or function return values).
 However, types of local variables cannot be specified.
 Since Hack uses a gradual typing system, in the default mode, type annotations are not mandatory even in places they cannot be inferred; the type system will assume the author is correct and admit the code.
 However, a "strict" mode is available which requires such annotations, and thus enforces fully sound code.

 Syntax and semantics

 The basic file structure of a Hack script is similar to a PHP script with a few changes.
 A Hack file does not include the <?php opening markup tag and forbids using top-level declarations.
 Code must be placed in an entrypoint function.
 These are automatically executed if they are in the top-level file, but not if the file is included via include, require, or the autoloader.
-Like other functions in Hack, the function names must be unique within a project – i.e. projects with multiple entrypoints can not call both main :
+Like other functions in Hack, the function names must be unique within a project – i.e., projects with multiple entrypoints can not both be called main: